 Aliquots of river water were automatically collected periodically from the Connecticut River downstream from the plant discharge area and hydro station, location WR-11.
 Monthly grab samples were also collected at the upstream control location, also on the Connecticut River, location WR-21.
 The composited samples at WR-11 were collected monthly and sent along with the WR-21 grab samples to the contracted environmental laboratory for analysis.
-Table 5.1 shows that gross-beta measurements were positive in 9 out of 12 indicator samples and 7 out of 12 control samples, as would be expected, due to naturally-occurring radionuclides in the water.
-As seen in Figure 6.8, the mean concentration of the indicator locations was similar to the mean concentration at the control location in 2013.
+Table 5.1 shows that gross-beta measurements were positive in 3 out of 11 indicator samples as would be expected due to naturally-occurring radionuclides in the water.
+No gross-beta was detected on any of the 12 control samples.
+As seen in Figure 6.8, the mean concentration of the indicator locations was similar to the mean concentration at the control location in 2014.